timveletta/timveletta-com/src/pages/blog/2018-01-29-global-game-jam-retrospective.md

 templateKey: blog-post
 title: Global Game Jam Retrospective
 date: 2018-01-29T04:00:19.642Z
 description: I managed to make a game in 48 hours!
-Find out what the game looked like, what I enjoyed, could have done better and where to next.
+I'm slightly exhausted but also excited to you what the game looked like, what I thought went well, what could have gone better and what I'm going to do next.
 featuredimage: /img/ggjretro.jpg
 externalLink: ""
 tags: